 For Libraries - Library Development Division

-These programs above are administered by the Maine State Library and funded by partly or fully the federal Library Services and Technology Act (LSTA) through the Institute of Museum and Library Services (IMLS).
+Grants, Projects and Partnerships - These programs are administered by the Maine State Library and funded either in part or fully by the federal Library Services and Technology Act (LSTA) through the Institute of Museum and Library Services (IMLS).

 Responsibilities within Library Development

 - State and federal data collection, compilation, and dissemination.
 Aggregating information from the public library annual reports is an important part of this function.

 - Maine Library infrastructure support (ILL, Van delivery, support for Maine Infonet and the Digital Maine Library)

 - Direct library support through Continuing Education and subject specific consulting services

 Services and Resources for Libraries/Librarians

 Use the Library Value Use Calculator on your website!